turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/using-hardhat-with-the-avalanche-c-chain.md

 * The gas price of 225000000000 is the current gas price of the network - anything less than that, the transactions will fail stating that the transaction is underpriced.

-* 43112 is the id for the chain created by Avash in it's local Avalanche network.
-This is hardcoded in Avash.
+* 43112 is the id for the chain created by Avash in its local Avalanche network.
+This value is hardcoded in Avash.

-* The list of accounts we provided above are some randonly generated addresses on the network.
-When it comes to Avash, unlike mainnet and fuji testnet, these addresses come loaded with lots AVAX and so we don't need to fund them.
+* The list of accounts we provided above are some randomly generated addresses on the network.
+When it comes to Avash, unlike mainnet and Fuji testnet, these developer addresses come loaded with lots AVAX and so we don't need to fund them from a faucet.

 # Adding and compiling a smart contract